Calhoun County, Illinois: History

 The first European settler to make his home in what is now Calhoun County was a man only known today by his last name, O'Neal.
 He came in the year 1801 and settled in the south part of the county at Point Precinct at what has been called "Two Branches".
 Although his name might have one assume differently, O'Neal was a French trapper and had made his way there from Acadia.
 O'Neal lived in Point Precinct a number of years before any other European settlers came to that region, and when they did come he refused to mingle with them.
 He lived in a small cave which he had dug, and which was located about a quarter of a mile from the Mississippi River.
 He continued to live in this cave until his death in 1842, and after that he was referred to as "The Hermit" due to the fact that he would not visit the other settlers or allow them to come to his place.
-In 1850, Soloman Lammy, who then owned the farm upon which the cave was located.
+In 1850, Soloman Lammy owned the farm upon which the cave was located.

 The next settlers to come to the area were French trappers and people of mixed ancestry, who started a community about a mile above what was called the Deep Plain Ferry, on the Illinois River, in the southern part of the county.
 They remained until about 1815 when they were driven out by the very high water.
 Another French settlement was located at Cap au Gris (which means Cape of Grit or Grindstone).
 This place was located at the site of what was once the West Point Ferry, in Richwoods Precinct.
 The French settlers who lived here came sometime after 1800 and by the year 1811 there were 20 families, who had a small village on the bank of the river, and cultivated a common field of about 500 acres.
 The field was located on the level land about a mile from the site of their town.
 One writer said that these families were driven away by the Native Americans in 1814, but there is some doubt as to the accuracy of the statement as John Shaw who took part in battles with the natives in the region and was a community leader at the time does not mention in his writings any harm coming to the settlers at Cap au Gris.